lukaljubojevic/LearningToBeSysAdmin/README.md

 I've spent a lot of hours using VMWare Player software and installing different systems (Windows, Linux, MacOS – old and new editions), and, sometimes, I would install them on physical hardware.
 Continue...

-# What is my motivation?
+# What is my motivation and why does this repo exist?
 Write...

 # How can you contact me?
 * e-Mail: luka.ljubojevic01@gmail.com